 Grünfin’s seven principles of sustainable investing

-1) Our clients’ portfolio instruments are limited to sustainable exchange-traded and index funds that are traded on European stock exchanges.
-At Grünfin you can choose your sustainability preference by selecting between „Climate Change“, „Gender Equality“ and „Health“ theme as your investment focus.
+1) Our clients' portfolio instruments are limited to exchange-traded and index funds that are traded on European stock exchanges.
+At Grünfin you can choose your sustainability preference by selecting between „Climate Change", „Gender Equality" and „Health" theme as your investment focus.
 You can choose some or all of them whereas your portfolio will be composed based on your preference selection.
-We only provide sustainable investment funds that comply with the Sustainable Finance Disclosure Regulation (SFDR Article 8 and Article 9).
-Our impact focus means that we prefer Article 9 over Article 8 funds, given that Article 9 that sets sustainability as an explicit objective.
-However, currently there are no fit Article 9 funds available for some of our sustainability preference themes.
-Currently the “Climate Change” theme consists of only Article 9 funds and has therefore sustainable investment as its objective, whereas the “Gender Equality” and “Health” themes consists partly of Article 8 funds and thus these focuses currently promote, among other characteristics, environmental and social characteristics, and follow good governance practices but sustainable investment is not their objective in the meaning of the SFRD regulation.
-We continue screening the available funds and we will always prefer Article 9 funds over Article 8 funds as soon as these will be available.
+We only provide investment funds that comply with the Sustainable Finance Disclosure Regulation (SFDR Article 8 and Article 9).
+Our impact focus means that we prefer Article 9 over Article 8 funds, given that Article 9 sets sustainability as an explicit objective.
+However, at times there might be no fit Article 9 funds available for some of our sustainability preference themes.
+Article 9 funds have sustainable investment as their objective, whereas Article 8 funds focus on promoting, among other characteristics, environmental and social characteristics, and follow good governance practices but sustainable investment is not their objective in the meaning of the SFRD regulation.
+We continue screening the available funds and we will usually prefer Article 9 funds over Article 8 funds.
 We are hopeful that this will be possible soon as sustainable investing continues growing.

 Sustainable Finance Disclosure Regulation SFDR Article 8 (promotes sustainability and considers ESG risks) and Article 9 (sets impact as objective);